JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 * [Reference](#reference)

 ## Introduction
 The development of diagnostic tools is very important for a better understanding of laser-plasma interactions [[1]](#reference).
 An accurate diagnostic is crucial, as instabilities in both target and laser pulses can result in low reproducibility of processes and impair the quality of the intended interaction [[2]](#reference).
-Among the various non-perturbing optical methods that can be used to diagnose a gaseous target [[3-6]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and, therefore, suitable for measuring density variations of gases [[7, 8]](#reference) and laser-induced plasmas [[1]](#reference).
+Among the various non-disturbing optical methods that can be used to diagnose a gaseous target [[3-6]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and, therefore, suitable for measuring density variations of gases [[7, 8]](#reference) and laser-induced plasmas [[1]](#reference).
 The main drawback of the technique is that returns the integrated phase along the light path, requiring deconvolution methods for retrieving the target density profile.
-The software “Interferometry Analysis – LIP” was developed due to the need for a new diagnostic tool to aid in the characterization of supersonic gas jets, quickly and reliably.
+The software “Interferometry Analysis – LIP” was developed to meet the need for a new diagnostic tool to aid in the characterization of laser induced plasmas, quickly and reliably.
 It was developed by our research group as part of the work to implement a laser-plasma accelerator infrastructure at the Nuclear and Energy Research Institute (IPEN), in Brazil.

 ## Installation
 The *Interferometry Analysis - LIP* software was developed in Python 3.11.
 The use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[9]](#reference), [Scipy](https://scipy.org/) [[10]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[11]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[12]](#reference) and Scikit-image [[13]](#reference) for the procrssing of interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[14]](#reference) to plot results, and [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the user's template.

 Users also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:

-<code>   pyinstaller --onefile -w IntAnalysis_LIP_v1.2.py                </code>
+<code>   pyinstaller --onefile -w IntAnalysis_LIP_v1.0.py                </code>

 Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/file/d/1KXjkSNreBf5OsbCz0-O0pDPYxaD-Rx6_/view?usp=sharing)

 ## How to use it
-The “Interferometry Analysis – LIP” has a graphical interface to facilitate its use, and this section provide a simple review of the software's functions and how to employ them.
+The “Interferometry Analysis – LIP” has a graphical user interface (GUI) to facilitate its use, and this section provide a simple review of the software functions and how to employ them.

 ### Main Screen